LGBT+ issues

 LGBT+ children and schools

 There are LGBT+ children in all schools and they are a diverse group, just like other children.
 However, LGBT+ children have in common the fact that they are outside the so-called norm in terms of sexual orientation, gender expression, sex characteristics, and/or gender identity.
-On this page you can find material such as checklists, definitions, and information about LGBT+ families, amongst other things.
+The pages about LGBT+ children and transgender children include resources such as checklists, support plans, definitions, and materials about LGBT+ families,among other things.

 Publications